-Antihistamines – these will come in the form of gels, liquids, or tablets.
-They are usually effective for patients with mild or moderate allergies.
-Histamines are chemicals which cause most allergy symptoms, and antihistamines block their effects.
+These come in the form of gels, liquids, or tablets.
+They are usually effective for people with mild or moderate food allergy symptoms.
+Histamines are chemicals that cause most allergy symptoms, and antihistamines block their effects.

-Epinephrine (adrenaline) – this is used by individuals who have food allergies that may result in anaphylaxis.
-Epinephrine keeps blood pressure up by constricting blood vessels, as well as easing the airways.
+This treatment is for individuals who have food allergies that may result in anaphylaxis.
+Epinephrine keeps blood pressure up by constricting blood vessels.
+It also relaxes the airways.

-People who have had severe allergic reactions should carry an epinephrine auto-injector with them, for instance, the EpiPen, EpiPen Jr., Twinject, or Anapen.
+People who have had severe allergic reactions should always carry an epinephrine auto-injector, such as an EpiPen, EpiPen Jr., Twinject, or Auvi-Q.